-It’s been a while since I’ve written anything about a favourite actor of mine, and after talking about Alain Delon and Isabelle Huppert on Papiro & Mint, I’ve decided to gather ten titles featuring the amazing Louis Garrel and his impressive body of work.
+It’s been a while since I’ve written anything about a favorite actor of mine, and after talking about Alain Delon and Isabelle Huppert on Papiro & Mint, I’ve decided to gather ten titles featuring the amazing Louis Garrel and his impressive body of work.
 So here they are:

 01. The Dreamers (2003) by Bernado Bertolucci

-It’s impossible to talk about Louis Garrel and not remember his debut in Bernado Bertolucci’s film, one of the most notorious movies from the director and without a doubt my favourite movie of all times.
-Talking about an american student who travels to Paris and befriends a mysterious couple of twins in the spring of the May 68 events, The Dreamers is an homage and sometimes a critique to the nouvelle vague period and the mindset spread throughout France at that time.
+It’s impossible to talk about Louis Garrel and not remember his debut in Bernado Bertolucci’s film, one of the most notorious movies from the director and without a doubt my favorite movie of all times.
+Talking about an American student who travels to Paris and befriends a mysterious couple of twins in the spring of the May 68 events, The Dreamers is an homage and sometimes a critique to the nouvelle vague period and the mindset spread throughout France at that time.
 Instead of being a political film, The Dreamers, which is based on the book by Gilbert Adair, is an incredible movie about film lovers to film lovers with a very exotic and sensual approach.

 02. Love, Songs (2007) by Christophe Honoré

-Being one of the many partnerships between Garrel and Honoré, Love Songs is an extremely french musical that resembles The Dreamers for focusing on a young love triangle.
+Being one of the many partnerships between Garrel and Honoré, Love Songs is an extremely French musical that resembles The Dreamers for focusing on a young love triangle.
 After the tragic death of a young girl, these young people will need to face a hard reality by deconstructing the dream-like world that they have always lived in and struggle with their identities.
 It’s been a while since I’ve watched Love Songs, but I do remember is one of Louis Garrel’s best films and probably Christopher Honoré’s masterpiece.

 03. The Beautiful Person (2008) by Christopher Honoré

-Another partnership with Christopher Honoré, Louis Garrel plays a hypnotic literature teacher on a story that is based from a seventeenth-century French novel called La Princesse de Cléves.
+Another partnership with Christopher Honoré, Louis Garrel plays a hypnotic literature teacher on a story that is based on a seventeenth-century French novel called La Princesse de Cléves.
 Adapted into modern times, many of the situations here seem a little strange for portraying students listening to music during class, but that is exactly what makes The Beautiful Person so interesting.
 The story is focused on a female student who transfers to a new school and the relationship with her peers, who causes an immediate impression towards one of her classmates and teacher.
 Mixing themes such as love and grief, The Beautiful Person is a brilliant poetic film about melancholy.

 04. Godard, Mon Amour (2017) by Michel Hazanavicius